 He volunteers as co-coordinator and coach of the South Delta Challenger Baseball Program for young people with cognitive or physical challenges.

 Cameron has been a resident of South Delta since 2003.
 He is a member of UBCP/ACTRA and SAG.

-Traditional name Tulkweemult, from Snaw-Naw-us First Nation, Vancouver Island.
+Traditional name ‘Tulkweemult’ from Sna-Naw-us First Nation, Vancouver Island.

 Sam Bob has performed nationally in television, film, radio, and theatre.

-He is a Jessie Richardson GVTA nominee for Best Actor in Headline Theatre’s Out of the Silence and nominated Best Actor by Dreamspeaker’s Film Festival for Dana Claxton’s The Red Paper.
+He is a Jessie Richardson GVTA nominee for Best Actor in Savage Society’s White Noise and in Headline Theatre’s Out of the Silence and nominated Best Actor by Dreamspeaker’s Film Festival for Dana Claxton’s The Red Paper.

-Mr. Bob can also be seen in a Netflix film Blackway with Anthony Hopkins, he is currently in Loudermilk airing on Amazon Prime, a comedy in which he has a recurring role as ‘Cloud’.
-He also appears in the Canadian Screen Awards and American Indian Film Festival award-winning feature film called Monkey Beach based on Eden Robinson’s book.
+Mr. Bob can also be seen in a netflix film Blackway with Anthony Hopkins, he is currently in Loudermilk airing on Amazon Prime.
+A comedy in which he has a recurring role as ‘Cloud’.
+And recently shot a feature film called Monkey Beach based on Eden Robinson’s book.

 Sam has also taught free community theatre classes at the Vancouver Friendship Centre for several years.
 He attended residential school at Kuper Island.